stitchdata/docs/_integration-schemas/snapchat-ads/v1/creatives.md

   - name: "web_view_properties"
     type: "object"
-    description: "Defines the url for “Shop Now” button Required when interaction_type == WEB_VIEW.
+    description: "Defines the url for `Shop Now` button Required when interaction_type == WEB_VIEW.
 Only url in web_view_properties can be used"
     subattributes:
 ---